Does My Dog Need a Pet Pool?

 Cool Off With a Pet Pool

-When choosing a pet pool for your pup, select a pool specifically designed for dogs.
+When choosing a pet pool for your pup, select one specifically designed for dogs.
 Consider a pet pool that's easy to set up and disassemble when not in use.
-You'll be more likely to use the pool if set up and tear down is simple.
+You'll be more likely to use the pool if set up and break down is simple.
 Choose durable, dog-specific materials that can help prevent slips and tears.
 Size is a factor, too.
 The K&H Pet Pool comes in three sizes and uses extra-tough, non-slip, durable vinyl giving you options based on your dog's size and energy level.

 And for those bright and sunny days, do Fido a favor and pick up an accompanying canopy, which helps prevent pollen, dirt and leaves from invading your pup's poolside paradise.
 A canopy also functions as a sunshade, keeping the water — and your pooch — cooler.